s0lly/NBody-Physics/readme.txt

 This engine allows the user to input thousands of objects and watch an n-body physics display occur.
 If objects collide, those objects will "merge".

-The number at the top right represents the number of objects remaining in the simulation.
+The number at the top left represents the number of objects remaining in the simulation.

 The camera "locks-on" to the largest mass object and follows it around, moving to any larger object as objects merge.